LDNGuide

 Not your typical mobile home, the King’s Cross branch of Caravan is enormous.
 It’s part restaurant, part bar, and part roastery.
 And they have a load of tables outside which are fully covered in case the weather decides to be British while you’re enjoying your coffee.

 There aren’t many outdoor coffee shop setups that are as well prepared for British weather as Kanenas Coffee in Ealing.
-The benches and tables out front are covered by a huge awning with retractable sides, making it the perfect spot to head to when you want to stay 100% dry.
+Think benches and tables out front that are covered by what looks like a gazebo/mammoth umbrella, making it the perfect spot to head to when you want to stay 100% dry.

 Sometimes we wish we lived in Primrose Hill for the pastel-coloured houses.
 Other times we wish we lived there so that we could be within walking distance of this charming cafe.
 It has some outdoor tables that make it the perfect place to enjoy a cup of coffee and a stack of ricotta and berry pancakes.